 Nutritional Meals for Those in Need

-Blends prevention, education, crisis response, supportive services, housing assistance, community organizing and collaborative partnerships to better meet the needs of victims of violence in north central Iowa.
+Crisis Intervention Services provides comprehensive services to adult and child victims of domestic violence and sexual assault.
+The organization blends prevention, education, crisis response, supportive services, housing assistance, community organizing, and collaborative partnerships to meet the needs of victims of violence in North Iowa.

 Emergency Services Shelter